microsoft/pai/docs/index.md

 To view a general introduction of OpenPAI, please refer to the [Github Readme](https://github.com/microsoft/pai/blob/master/README.md).

-For any issue/bug/feature request, please submit it to [GitHub](https://github.com/microsoft/pai).
+For any issue/bug feedback or feature pull request, please submit it to [GitHub](https://github.com/microsoft/pai).